-Requirements for flight crew personnel licensing can be found in:
+Requirements for Air Traffic Service personnel licensing can be found in:

 Applying for Personnel Licences